The Kotobuki Squadron

 A cargo delivery company based in Rahama and of which the Kotobuki Squadron pledged their service.
 Owned by Madame Lulu, though nominally affiliated with the town of Rahama, the company offers the Kotobuki's protection service on anyone who could pay the price.
 Their flagship is Hagoromo-maru, marked by her hishimochi-colored tail.

 - Badass Crew: The zeppelin crew ends up pretty competently defending themselves against hijackers despite being effectively outnumbered.
-Beside the Kotobuki themselves, the crew has an ex-gunman, a Ninja Maid, and the dodo also turns out to be a pseudo hunting falcon.
+Beside the Kotobuki themselves, the crew has an ex-mercenary, a Ninja Maid, and the dodo also turns out to be a pseudo hunting falcon.

 - Companion Cube: The Hagoromo-maru is pretty much another member of the crew.
-When she goes into a suicide flight to bomb the hole above Ikesuka, the bar crew and the maintenance mechanics who accompany her gives her a final salute, knowing that she won't survive it.
+When she goes into a suicide flight to bomb the hole above Ikesuka, the bar crew and the maintenance mechanics who accompany her give her a final salute, knowing that she won't survive it.

 - Crazy-Prepared: They have Spy Speak for mid-air hijacking, and trained the Captain to respond on it.
 Based on Saneatsu's remark, it might not even the only Spy Speak they have for the situation.